Netflix/metaflow-docs/docs/metaflow/introduction.md

 1. Many data scientists are familiar with notebooks that shine at open-ended exploration and quick sketching of solutions.
 When developing with Metaflow, it is totally ok (although not required) to use notebooks for analysis.
-You can [execute flows in notebook](/metaflow/managing-flows/notebook-runs) and use the [Metaflow Client API](/metaflow/client) to inspect the results.
+You can [execute flows in a notebook](/metaflow/managing-flows/notebook-runs) and use the [Metaflow Client API](/metaflow/client) to inspect the results.

 2. Once you have a rough idea for the first version of your project, it is useful to